Tekaiguy/STTP-Workflow/README.md

 # Toggles

-There are 3 'Group Toggle' nodes throughout the workflow so they are always within reach.
+There are 3 'Group Toggle' nodes included in the workflow so they are always within reach.
 Switching off the groups lets you pause after each step and decide whether an image is worth refining.
 If you want to send an image to the next group, the seed from any previous KSampler should be frozen by clicking 'Last Queued Seed'.

 # Groups